DuartBreedt/EduanBreedtBlog/content/blog/the-body-as-machine-is-dead-we-have-killed-it.md

 of the body - one that also serves corporate and state interests, just in new ways?

 For those who contend that “This is not like the body-as-machine.
 This has proven to improve the lives of our patients.
-Plus how bad can being holistic and person-centred **be?”
-I woul**d like to remind you that missionaries had nothing but good intentions for those whom they 'saved.'
+Plus how bad can being holistic and person-centred be?”
+I would like to remind you that missionaries had nothing but good intentions for those whom they 'saved.'
 Similarly, our biomechanical forefathers (and mothers) had nothing but ‘good intentions’ for those who they 'fixed,' believing themselves to be serving their society and helping people regain their health.

 It is my opinion that we are currently, willfully and enthusiastically, plummeting into the same well-intentioned abyss, where presumed benevolence cloaks the larger socio-political systems we and our profession are serving.

-Is it not our responsibility to avoid the mistakes of our predecessors and be “harsh and deceptive to what [we] love?”[^19].
+Is it not our responsibility to avoid the mistakes of our predecessors and be “harsh and deceptive to what [we] love?”[^20].
 To pay attention to, and scrutinize, what presents itself as common sense?
 “It's up to [us] to discover what [we're] being made to serve, just as [our] elders discovered, not without difficulty, the telos of the disciplines”[^15].
 I wonder if we’ll look back in a few years and scrutinize the new concept of the body - maybe we’ll call it the body-as-modulation[^15][^16].